k-miyata/letsencrypt-localhost-boilerplate/README.md

 docker compose run --rm certbot
 ```

-### Backing up a certificate
+### Backing up certificates

-Run this command to get an archive of a certificate and the Certbot
+Run this command to get an archive of certificates and Certbot configurations
-configuration for it from the Docker volumes:
+for them from the Docker volumes:

 ```sh
 docker compose run --rm backup
 ```

-### Restoring a certificate
+### Restoring certificates

-Run this command to store a certificate and the Certbot configuration for it
+Run this command to store certificates and Certbot configurations for them
-extracted from a backup in the Docker volume:
+extracted from a backup in the Docker volumes:

 ```sh
 docker compose run --rm restore